gs1/healthcare-gmn-helpers/README.md

-This project not only demonstrates clearly how to implement the details of this algorithm in different well-known programming languages, but each library can be relied upon as an accurate implementation of the check character generation and validation processes.
+This project not only demonstrates clearly how to implement the details of this algorithm in different well-known programming languages, but each library can be relied upon as an accurate implementation of the check character pair generation and validation processes.

 Designed for Study